juergenpabel/HAL9000/resources/images/README.md

 The script gif2bmp.sh converts the animated GIF into BMPs that are used for different animation sequences.
 - wakeup: fades from black to image
-- active: single images, used in a loop while active
+- active: single images from original GIF (modified as described below), used in a loop while active
 - sleep: fades from image to black
 The BMPs are numbered and stored in corresponding subdirectories.